PrateekBing/PrateekBing/README.md

 ### Hey There

-- 🌱 Self tought python programmer.
+- 🌱 Self taught Python programmer.
 - 💬 I've seen far too many Shows!
 Almost any show you name, I've seen it.
 - ♟ I love playing Chess a LOT.
 Lichess: @PrateekBing
 - 📫 How to reach me: Discord - PrateekBing#8790